QuantumLeaper/uPlexa-churn/README.md

 # Final notes
 This application is a simple solution for services in which receive a high volume of small outputs to their wallets whom are looking to send large TX's.
-If you are using this and having it automagically run, you could use cronjobs and have it write the logs to a file.
-Or, use pm2 && pm2-logrotate.
-The other option is just running this manually once a month and watching as it completes.
+This should only be ran when withdraws over a particular amount becomes problematic.
+This should not be ran weekly.

 After running this script, withdraws/sending TX's may not work for ~20 minutes as all balance is lockedfor 20 minutes.
 TO avoid a withdraw downtime of 20 minutes, you could set the ```adjustFee``` to something higher so whatever adjustFee*mergeOuts is, will be the wallets unlocked balance after the script runs (minus TX fees)